oggcamp/oggcamp.github.io/content/code-of-conduct.md

 We expect participants to follow these rules at conference and workshop venues and conference-related social events.

+## Health & Safety

+The pandemic has hit the events industry hard as all events have one thing in common: To bring people together.
+We want to do this in a way that is as safe and inclusive as possible.
+We want you to have a safe and comfortable experience at OggCamp.

+Since we cannot predict how the situation will be at the event date, the rules & guidelines below may change.
+We guarantee however, that the rules will only be strengthened, and never weakened.

+Below are the current rules & guidelines for OggCamp 2026:

+- We strongly recommend that everyone who attends OggCamp 2026 onsite be vaccinated with two vaccinations plus any additional booster shots that are medically recommended.
+- We request that anyone sick or experiencing any cold/flu-like symptoms stay home for their own safety and the safety of others.
+Likewise, if you experience any of these symptoms during the event, please consider the safety of others and ensure you follow current isolation guidelines.
+- We encourage you to to test yourself for COVID-19 before attending the event.

+Furthermore:

+- Free FFP2 masks will be available at the event for those who would like them.
+- COVID Lateral Flow Tests will be made available during the event, particularly to those experiencing symptoms.
+- All rooms will be ventilated as best we can during the event.

+We will update these rules as required and also provide you with additional information as they become available.
+If you have any questions, concerns or recommendations, please don’t hesitate to reach out to us at contact@oggcamp.org.

 ## What to expect if you report a Code of Conduct issue

 If you report an incident in-person to a crew member, we expect that they will ensure there is a second crew member to hear your issue.
 One of these two people will remain with you, while the other locates an organiser.
 Once an organiser has been found, you'll be handed over to them while an investigation occurs.
 Where appropriate, emergency services will also be contacted in parallel with this process.